 - a.
-In this session participants are divided into 3 groups to discuss and prepare brief notes to a specific issue based on the participant's economy experiences as follows: - The Role of Primary Dealer in Developing Government Bond Market at
+In this session participants are divided into 3 groups to discuss and prepare brief notes to a specific issue based on the participant's economy experiences as follows : - The role of Central Bank in Primary Auction of Government Bond at Pendawa 2 Room - ∠ Use of Government Bond Repo in Open Market Operation at Sadewa Room - 14.30-15.00: b.
+Group discussion report - 15.00 15.15: Coffee Break

-Nakula Room

-- ∠ Use of Government Bond Repo in Open Market Operation at Sadewa

-Room

-14.30-15.00: b.
-Group discussion report

-15.00 - 15.15: Coffee Break